Aebel-Shajan/notes/docs/projects/pyspark-fitness-data-pipeline.md

-# Pyspark Gym Data Pipeline
+# Pyspark Fitness Data Pipeline

 # Stuff to learn:
 - [ ] Types of joins